SushamaNaskar/Notes/jsBookNotes/ OBJECTS, CLASSES, AND OBJECT-ORIENTED PROGRAMMING/CallApplyBind.md

 displayValue.apply(person1,['Karnataka'])

 # bind():
-- Creates a new function with a specified this value, allowing you to defer the execution of the original function until later
+- Creates a new function with a specified this value, allowing to defer the execution of the original function until later, which is great for callbacks and event handlers.

 const person={
     name:'rahul',